csc7/PP3_CI_QCSDA/README.md

     - COLUMN 7: Real Y-coordinate (where the point is actually acquired).
     - COLUMN 8: Real Z-coordinate/elevation (where the point is actually acquired).

-- #### **QCSDA**
-    This file is a summary of all days, containing the sheet "Statistics"with   the date and daily production (number of VPs per day, layout andpick-up).
+- #### **Main File for Results and Progress (File name: QCSDA)** This file is a summary of all days, containing the sheet "Statistics"with   the date and daily production (number of VPs per day, layout andpick-up).
 A second sheet, "Chart" reads and plots this information.<br>
-    **This is the file where the list of points to be reacquired (for thenext   day) will be included, as new sheets.**
+    **This is the file where the list of points to be reacquired (for thenext   day) will be included, as new sheets, whose names will be "Redo_*category_issue_date"*.**

 ## [Back to Index](#index)